 Participant records include all records for individuals served through the program or grant, all participants determined eligible but not served, and all applicants otherwise not served.
-These records shall be retained for three (3) years following common exit or program end date, whichever is applicable to the grant.

 When a participant is registered and enrolled into the Workforce Innovation & Opportunity Act (WIOA) Title 1 Youth, Adult, or Dislocated Worker Programs, case managers will follow the requirements of entering participant data into ASSET.